gouline/kapsule/README.md

 Minimalist dependency injection library for Kotlin.

-**Notice:** This library is currently no more than an idea, so don't use it for anything yet.
-In case the idea goes anywhere, more information will appear here.
+**NOTICE:** This library is currently no more than a vague idea, so don't use it for anything yet!
+In case it actually goes somewhere, more information will appear here.